 Soil Health encompasses physical, biological, and chemical properties of soil.
 Common assessment methods in each of these areas will help you make sense of what types of information soil tests can provide.

 We recommend a commercial soil test for any new field or site and every 3-4 years for existing sites.
 A standard soil test will provide information on your soil pH, cation exchange capacity, and the amounts of various plant nutrients—all critical for guiding decisions on planting, fertilizing, and choosing soil amendments or management tactics.
 You can take a soil sample any time the ground is not frozen.
 For those who use lime, gypsum, or manure, soil testing at or near the end of the growing season allows time for soil test results to guide your use of these products.

 Soil Health Observations

-The Ohio Soil Health Card is a handy tool to help track soil health over time.
-It helps to track several observable characteristics such as structure, drainage, and plant vigor, as well as laboratory soil test results.
-The Soil Health Card also provides guidance about the best times to assess each characteristic.
-Click here for a printable soil health card, along with descriptions of these general soil characteristics and how to best measure them.
+The Ohio Soil Health Card is a handy tool to help track soil health over time, using several observable characteristics such as structure, drainage, and plant vigor, as well as laboratory soil test results.
+The Soil Health Card provides descriptions of these general soil characteristics along with guidance on how and when to best measure them.

 Plants vary in their nutrient requirements, optimal pH, and tolerance of standing water or shade.
 To make the best decisions for planting and soil health management you should be knowledgeable about your plant requirements and your soils’ ability to meet those.
 Urban gardeners can choose species of vegetables or landscaping plants that are able to thrive in their specific backyard conditions.
 A field crop farmer should consider a crop rotation that alternates nitrogen-intensive corn with a nitrogen-producing legume crop.